What is Encryption?

 We live in a world where security breaches are occurring every single day that is why it is important to be aware how you can protect yourself and what ways are there achieve the protection.
 There are more 3 main types of encryption and each type has its own benefits and specific aspects of keeping you secure from cybercrime.

 Symmetric encryption: In essence, symmetric encryption entails a method of encryption which encrypts and decrypts information (data) with a symmetric key - i.e. the same key is used to decrypt and encrypt.
 The information is scrambled in order to prevent anyone from accessing, reading, and understanding information stored online or on an encrypted disk.
-This method of encryption is quite fast, but when exchange of information happens through this type of encryption, both parties participating needs to have the same key in order to decrypt the information.
+This method of encryption is quite fast, but when an exchange of information happens through this type of encryption, both parties participating needs to have the same key in order to decrypt the information

 Asymmetric encryption: Asymmetric encryption works in a very similar way, as it essentially encrypts all data.
 The difference, however, is that asymmetric encryption uses two different keys to encrypt and decrypt said data.
-This means that if someone has access to the first key, named the public key, a private key is needed to decrypt.
+This means that if someone has access to the first key, named the public key, a private key is needed to decryp

 Hashing: Hashing is also considered to be a type of encryption as it uses cryptography.
 The name comes from the fact that it takes a piece of data, encrypts the data with a key, hashes the data with different techniques such as SHA-3, then encrypts the given key.
 Once this is done, the public key becomes unreadable and signifies that the message entailed hasn’t been modified before encryption.
 Finally, the hash data is signed with the recipients (i.e. the person who will access the encrypted data) with a private key.
-Most commonly, this technique is used to protect passwords as it gives a strong indication of integrity and consistent data.
+Most commonly, this technique is used to protect passwords as it gives a strong indication of integrity and consistent data

-The importance of keys in encryption
+The importance of keys in Encryption

-An introduction to 128 bit encryption
+An introduction to 128-bit Encryption

-128-bit encryption is a technique used to encrypt and/or decrypt data or files by using a 128 bit key to achieve that.
+128-bit encryption is a technique used to encrypt and/or decrypt data or files by using a 128-bit key to achieve that.
 It is considered to be one of the most secure and most popular online security methods.
-Interesting fact, 128 bit encryption is considered to be logically unbreakable, so you could say that 128 bit security is top notch!
+Interesting fact, 128-bit encryption is considered to be logically unbreakable, so you could say that 128-bit security is top notch!

 128 bit, encryption, keys - all that might sound complicated and not easy to understand, but trust us when we say that we can make it simple.
-The 128 number refers to the length of the encryption or decryption key and the reason why it is considered to be one of the most secure is because it would take an immense amount of time to crack the key open.
+The 128 number refers to the length of the encryption or decryption key and the reason why it is considered to be one of the most secure is that it would take an immense amount of time to crack the key open.
 The key is built out of a mathematical algorithm and even a genius, robot or a super powerful computer would not be able to find the right combination of numbers to open it.
-This type of online security is so good, that most network and internet connections, as well as web browsers are using this type of security.
+This type of online security is so good, that most network and internet connections, as well as web browsers, are using this type of security.

-128 bit VS 256 bit encryption - which one is better?
+128-bit vs. 256-bit Encryption - which one is better?

 To download, set-up and start encrypting your data with ZenMate is super easy:

-- Follow the instructions within your VPN app or client in order to create your Zenmate account.
+2. Follow the instructions within your VPN app or client in order to create your Zenmate account.

-- Choose which server location you would like to connect to and then click the big round button - your data is now encrypted.
+3. Choose which server location you would like to connect to and then click the big round button - your data is now encrypted.